 If you want to see exactly what’s in the box, then you can watch our unboxing video here!
 If you’d rather just read it and use your imagination, that’s OK too.

-There aren’t too many pieces inside the box and, as usual for Oculus, the packaging is of a high quality.
-You can easily use the moulded box as a place to store your Quest when not in use.
+There aren’t too many pieces inside the box and, as usual for Oculus, the packaging is of high quality.
+You can easily use the molded box as a place to store your Quest when not in use.
 Cleverly, the USB-C charging port on the main headset units can be accessed while the Quest rests in its box.